 The Evolution of Indoor Plant Culture

 Dating back to Roman times, growing a plant indoors was something reserved for the upper classes to display opulence, luxury, and wealth.
 The more abundant and vibrant the plants were, the wealthier and more influential you were in society.
-Unless you are lucky enough to get your hands on a coveted Monstera deliciosa varietgata, money and status are not usually what draws most obsessed plant lovers to collect plants in the tens if not hundreds.
+Unless you are lucky enough to get your hands on a coveted Monstera deliciosa variegata, money and status are not usually what draws most obsessed plant lovers to collect plants in the tens if not hundreds.
 In actuality, the benefits of having indoor plants have little to do with our wallets and more to do with our overall well-being.

 Caring for plants can be therapeutic, increase wellness and mindfulness, and is often used as a meditative aid.
 The act of watering the soil, cleaning the leaves and even talking to your plant can bring about a more restful heart rate.
 This reduces the production of anxiety and stress hormones which makes us feel calmer and less jittery.
 This can also increase our focus and productivity by decluttering our minds and resetting our thoughts to a more orderly and less scattered form.